Samantha-uk/one/utils/plugin/blueprint.md

 {{ template:toc }}

 ## Description
-A basic plugin base class and loder for same.
+A basic plugin base class and loader for same.

 ## Usage
 Intended for internal usage only.